canonical/jaas-documentation/how-to/migrate_models.rst

 - A standalone Juju controller with a model (optionally with a running application).
 - A basic understanding of Juju model migrations, see the `docs <https://juju.is/docs/juju/manage-models>`__.
 - A running JAAS, see the :doc:`tutorial <../tutorial/deploy_jaas_microk8s>`.
-- Administrator permissions for JAAS, so our :doc:`how-to <./bootstrap_permissions>`.
+- Administrator permissions for JAAS, see our :doc:`how-to <./bootstrap_permissions>`.

 1. Create a new Juju controller
 -------------------------------